General Information

 Authors are encouraged to submit their papers to Preprints.org at any stage before their papers are accepted by a journal.
 If your paper has already been published in a journal, you cannot submit it to Preprints.org.

-Yes.
-Log into Preprints.org, find the online preprint that you want to submit to an MDPI journal in your profile, and then click “submit to an MDPI journal” to complete your submission.
+Yes, if you are the submitting author or the corresponding author, please log into Preprints.org, find the online preprint that you want to submit to a MDPI journal in your profile, and then click “Submit to a MDPI Journal” to complete your submission.

-No. The papers submitted to Preprints.org are not peer-reviewed before they are posted online.
+No. The papers posted on Preprints.org are not peer-reviewed.

 Preprints.org encourages all authors to link the peer-reviewed versions of their preprint papers for the benefit of both the authors and readers.
 After authors have linked the peer-reviewed version of their paper to the preprint paper, the citation format of the peer-reviewed journal article will be shown on the preprint page.
 Linking the peer-reviewed version of the paper to a posted preprint has the following benefits: